Clement134/get-changelog/packages/get-changelog-cli/README.md

 Usage: get-changelog [options]

 Options:
-  -v, --version              output the version number -c, --check                check package.json upgrades using npm-check-updates -m, --module <moduleName>  get changelog for an npm module -o, --open                 open changelog url with the default browser (only usable with -m) --cache                    use cache to improve performances -h, --help                 display help for command
+  -v, --version                  output the version number -c, --check                    check package.json upgrades using npm-check-updates -m, --module <moduleName>      get changelog for an npm module -r, --reporter <reporterName>  reporter to use (console, console-jira) -o, --open                     open changelog url with the default browser (only usable with -m) --cache                        use cache to improve performances -h, --help                     display help for command
 ```

 ### Examples